TheRandMan/VoodooPS2/README.md

 VoodooPS2
 =========

-**NOTE:** This is a modified version of VoodooPS2Controller that maps the top row key of a Chromebook to the following:
+**NOTE:** This is a modified version of VoodooPS2Controller for Chromebooks running MacOS.
+It enabled keyboard backlight control and maps the top row keys to the following:

 | On Keyboard          | Mapped to      |